 • Refusal to eat;

-• The distemper virus infects various organs.
+• The plague virus affects different organs.

 • Inflammation of the tonsils, cough and diarrhea appear;

-• For intestinal infection:
+• In case of intestinal infection:

 • Frequent fainting;